The separation of powers: A framework for guiding judicial decision making when the executive limits individual liberties during armed hostilities

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 DiPaolo, Amanda, "The separation of powers: A framework for guiding judicial decision making when the executive limits individual liberties during armed hostilities" (2008).
 Political Science - Dissertations.
-Paper 10.
+10.